Razirp/ThreadPool/README_EN.md

 📖 **[[中文版本](README.md)]**

-This is an implementation of a C++ thread pool based on modern C++, designed to efficiently execute concurrent tasks using a thread pool, thereby avoiding the overhead of frequently creating and destroying threads.
+This is a *Thread Pool Library* implemented using modern C++ Standard Library, offering excellent cross-platform compatibility across platforms supporting C++20 or later features, including Linux, macOS, and Windows.

 ## Introduction

-The **ThreadPool** Library is a robust and highly-configurable C++ library designed to simplify concurrent programming by providing an efficient mechanism for managing a pool of worker threads.
-It abstracts away the intricacies of thread creation, synchronization, and task scheduling, allowing developers to focus on implementing their application logic while enjoying improved performance and resource utilization.
+In modern software development, multi-threaded programming has become a crucial means for enhancing application performance and achieving concurrent task handling.
+However, directly managing multiple threads often introduces increased complexity, resource waste, and synchronization issues.
+To address these challenges, thread pools emerged as an effective thread management mechanism, pre-creating a set of worker threads to which tasks are submitted.
+The pool's threads then assume responsibility for task distribution and execution, simplifying thread management, reducing system overhead, and improving resource utilization.

+This project presents a simple yet powerful thread pool implementation built upon the modern C++ Standard Library, accompanied by comprehensive documentation and characterized by usability, extensibility, configurability, and cross-platform compatibility.

 ### Key Benefits

-- **Ease of use**: Simplifies the process of incorporating multithreading into applications, reducing development time and complexity.
+- **Usability**: Streamlines the process of incorporating multithreading into applications, shortening development time and reducing complexity.
-- **Efficient resource allocation**: Automatically manages thread lifecycles and distributes tasks among available threads, minimizing overhead and maximizing CPU utilization.
+- **Efficient Resource Allocation**: Automates thread lifecycle management and assigns tasks to available threads, minimizing the overhead of frequent thread instantiation and destruction while maximizing CPU utilization.
-- **Scalability**：Enables dynamic resizing of the thread pool in response to workload fluctuations, ensuring adaptability to varying resource utilization requirements.
+- **Scalability**: Supports dynamic resizing of the thread pool in response to workload fluctuations, ensuring adaptability to varying resource utilization requirements.
-- **Configurability**: Offers fine-grained control over thread pool behavior, such as adjusting thread count, setting task queue limits, and controlling pool suspension and termination.
+- **Configurability**: Offers fine-grained control over thread pool behavior, such as adjusting thread count, setting task queue limits, and controlling pool suspension, resumption, and termination.
+- **Cross-Platform Compatibility**: Built upon modern C++ Standard Library features, ensuring compatibility across platforms implementing C++20 or later Standard Library features, including Linux, macOS, and Windows, etc.

 ## Features